futureofcoding/futureofcoding.org/community.md

 ### #general

-- Share interesting links you've found and want to spark a discussion over
-- Ask questions or /poll the crowd
+Share interesting links you've found and want to spark a discussion over.
+Ask questions, or `/poll` the crowd.

 ### #feedback

-- Share your own projects for high fives or feedback (after reading the [etiquette for sharing your own work](#sharing-your-own-work))
+Share your own projects for high fives or feedback (after reading the [etiquette for sharing your own work](#sharing-your-own-work))

 ### #meta